-A careful review of your family's history of muscle disease can help your doctor reach a diagnosis.
-In addition to a medical history review and physical examination, your doctor may rely on the following in diagnosing muscular dystrophy:
+In addition to a medical history review and physical examination, your doctor may suggest some of the following tests:

 Treatments and drugs

 There's currently no cure for any form of muscular dystrophy.
 Research into gene therapy may eventually provide treatment to stop the progression of some types of muscular dystrophy.
-Current treatment is designed to help prevent or reduce deformities in the joints and the spine and to allow people with MD to remain mobile as long as possible.
-Treatments may include various types of physical therapy, medications, assistive devices and surgery.
+Current treatment is designed to help prevent or reduce deformities in the joints and the spine and to allow people with muscular dystrophy to remain mobile as long as possible.

 Coping and support

-For family members of people with muscular dystrophy, coping with the illness involves a major commitment of physical, emotional and financial effort.
+For family members of people with muscular dystrophy, coping with the illness involves major commitment of physical, emotional and financial resources.
 The disease presents challenges in the classroom, in the home and in all aspects of life.

-In dealing with a disease such as muscular dystrophy, support groups can be a valuable part of a wider network of social support that includes health care professionals, family, friends and a place of religious worship.
+In dealing with muscular dystrophy, support groups can be a valuable part of a wider network that includes health care professionals, family, friends and community organizations, including places of worship.

 Ask your doctor about self-help groups that may exist in your community.
 Your local health department, public library, telephone book and the Internet also may be good sources to locate a support group in your area.